LoginRadius/engineering-portal/content/engineering/guest-post/session-authentication-with-nestjs-and-mongodb/index.md

 ![User Logout](UZCy1IHQ.png)

-## Alternatively Implement User Authentication with LoginRadius
+## Alternatively, Implement User Authentication with LoginRadius

 LoginRadius provides a variety of registration and authentication services to assist you in better connecting with your consumers.

 On any web or mobile application, LoginRadius is the developer-friendly Identity Platform that delivers a complete set of APIs for authentication, identity verification, single sign-on, user management, and account protection capabilities like multi-factor authentication.

-To implement LoginRadius in your NestJS application, navigate to [loginradius.com](https://www.loginradius.com/) and signup for a free account.
-It will take you to the loginradius dashboard, open the support document and choose the NodeJS application; it will walk you through how to implement loginradius auth page in your NodeJS application.

-Go to configurations session, there you will get App name, API key, and API secret.

-You can also customize how you want your page to look in the auth page customization.
-For more info, visit [here](https://www.loginradius.com/docs/developer/tutorial/node-js).
+To implement LoginRadius in your NestJS application, follow this tutorial: [NestJS User Authentication with LoginRadius API](https://www.loginradius.com/blog/engineering/guest-post/nestjs-authentication-with-loginradius-api/).

-## **Conclusion**
+## Conclusion

 Congratulations!
-In this tutorial, you've learned how to implement session-based authentication in a NestJS application with MongoDB database.
-You've created and authenticated a user, and protected your routes from unauthorized access.
+In this tutorial, you've learned how to implement session-based authentication in a NestJS application with the MongoDB database.
+You've created and authenticated a user and protected your routes from unauthorized access.

 > **Note:** Session storage is saved by default in 'MemoryStore,' which is not intended for production use.
 So, while no external datastore is required for development, once in production, a data store such as [Redis](https://redis.io/) or another is suggested for stability and performance.
 You can [learn more about session storage here](https://www.loginradius.com/blog/async/guest-post/local-storage-vs-session-storage-vs-cookies/).